 When I was pregnant with Mia, my back held up quite well and I didn’t struggle as much as I thought I would do however it was still there and it’s something I didn’t end up doing anything about as it did eventually pass.

-I’m now 25 weeks pregnant with our 2nd baby and during this pregnancy, I have started to have the same issues again as well as muscle pain down my right side as my tummy muscles stretch and get ready for impending labour!
+When I was 25 weeks pregnant with our 2nd baby Lottie, I started to have the same issues again as well as muscle pain down my right side as my tummy muscles stretched and got ready for impending labour!

 I had yet to decide what to do about my back pain in pregnancy when I was asked if I would like to try out the Deep Freeze gel and patches currently available to ease and help with back pain.
 Deep Freeze is not a well-known product to me however I have used heat in the past to ease aches and pains so I was really interested to see how the cold would work instead and I do not tend to take tablets regardless of being pregnant, so the drug-free option is really appealing to me.